SkyBlueRW/VIX/README.md

 $$\frac{dS_t}{S_t} = \mu(t,...)dt + \sigma(t,...)dZ_t$$

-**Risk Neutral Pricing**

-In a complete market with no abitrage opportunities, there should exists an unique probability measure that can be used to price any contigent claims.
-It is called risk neutral measure since all expected returns would be risk free rate.

 **Variance Forward**

 For a variance forward with delievery price of k, its price should be $F = E^Q[e^{-rT}(V - K)]$ as per no arbitrage pricing where V is the realized variance $V = \frac{1}{T}\int_o^T\sigma^2(t,...)dt$.